-The Company considers that it has complied with all of the ASX Recommendations throughout the reporting period ended 31 December 2016, other than ASX Recommendation 2.1(a)(1) and 2.4 as from 17 November 2016 and ASX Recommendations 4.1(a)(1) and (2), 7.1(a)(1) and 8.1(a)(1) throughout the reporting period.
-Explanations for these departures are provided in this Statement in sections 2(d) and 3(a), (b) and (c).
+The Company considers that it has complied with all of the ASX Recommendations throughout the reporting period ended 31 December 2017, other than ASX Recommendation 2.1(a)(1), 2.4 and 4.1(a)(2) throughout the reporting period.
+The Company considers that it has complied with ASX recommendations 4.1(a)(1), 7.1(a)(1) and 8.1(a)(1) from 3 April 2017, upon the appointment date of Mr McDonald, an independent non-executive director.
+Explanations for departures are provided in this Statement in sections 2(d), 3(a) and (b).
 Where there is non-compliance, this is primarily due to the current size, scale and nature of Cyclopharm's operations as it is uneconomic for smaller companies such as Cyclopharm to follow the same rules as Australia's largest listed companies.
 A checklist summarising this is set out in section 9 of this Statement.